firedrakeproject/firedrake/docs/source/external_operators.rst

   N = TranslationOperator(u, f, function_space=V)

-Note that the external operator takes in a *operator_data* argument.
-This keyword argument allows user to attach data specfic to their operator.
-This is needed as UFL procees with different symbolic reconstruction. *operator_data* can also be used (stash save).
+Note that the external operator takes in an *operator_data* argument.
+This keyword argument allows users to attach data specfic to their operator.
+The data stashed in *operator_data* are accessible to all the external operators induced by the original operator.
+For instance, the Jacobian of an external operator `N`, which is an external operator, will also have access to the content of *operator_data*.

 Now that we have specified the implementation for evaluating `N`, we can assemble it: